-Participants' Experience of Need Satisfaction and Need Frustration (Manipulation Check) For participants' experience of need satisfaction, as expected, the interaction of time × condition, F(1, 203) = 7.72, p = .006, $\eta_p^2 = .04$, the main effect for time, F(1, 203) = 8.95, p = .003, $\eta_p^2 =$.04, and the main effect for condition F(1, 203) = 20.85, p < .001, $\eta_p^2 = .09$, were significant.
-As illustrated in Figure 2 (a), the experience of need satisfaction increased significantly for the participants in the experimental condition from Time 1 (pretest) to Time 3 (posttest) (p = .001, d= .30, 95% CI [0.12, 0.46]), whereas it remained unchanged for the participants in the control condition from pretest to posttest.
-Moreover, the two conditions did not differ at pretest, but participants in the experimental condition showed significantly higher need satisfaction than participants in the control condition at posttest (p < .001, d = .78, 95% CI [0.50, 1.07]).
+Participants' Experience of Need Satisfaction and Need Frustration (Manipulation Check)

+For participants' experience of need satisfaction, as expected, the interaction of time × condition, F(1, 203) = 7.72, p = .006, $\eta_p^2 = .04$, the main effect for time, F(1, 203) = 8.95, p = .003, $\eta_p^2 = .04$, and the main effect for condition F(1, 203) = 20.85, p = .001, $\eta_p^2 = .09$, were significant.
+As illustrated in Figure 2(a), the experience of need satisfaction increased significantly for the participants in the experimental condition from Time 1 (pretest) to Time 3 (posttest) (p = .001, d = .30, 95% CI [0.12, 0.46]), whereas it remained unchanged for the participants in the control condition from pretest to posttest.
+Moreover, the two conditions did not differ at pretest, but participants in the experimental condition than participants in the control condition from the participants in the control condition from pretest to posttest.
+Moreover, the two conditions did not differ at pretest, but participants in the control condition showed significantly higher need satisfaction than participants in the control condition than participants in the control condition from pretext to posttest in the control condition showed significantly higher need satisfaction than participants in the control condition showed significantly higher need satisfaction than participants in the control condition showed significantly higher need satisfaction than participants in the control condition showed significantly higher need satisfaction than participants in the control condition showed significantly higher need satisfaction than participants in the control condition showed significantly higher need satisfaction than participants in the control condition showed significantly higher need satisfaction than participants in the control condition showed significantly higher need satisfaction than participants in the control condition showed significantly higher need satisfaction showed significantly higher need satisfaction showed significantly higher need satisfaction showed significantly hi

 For participants' experience of need frustration, the main effect for time, F(1, 203) = 5.11, p = .025, $\eta_p^2 = .03$, and the main effect for condition, F(1, 203) = 9.21, p = .003, $\eta_p^2 = .04$, were significant, but the main effect for interaction of time × condition was not significant.
-As illustrated in Figure 2 (b), the experience of need frustration decreased for the participants in the experimental condition from pretest to posttest, but it was not significant, whereas it remained unchanged for the participants in the control condition from pretest to posttest.
-Moreover, the two conditions did not differ at pretest, but participants in the experimental condition showed significantly lesser need frustration than participants in the control condition at posttest (p < .001, d = .49, 95% CI [-0.90, -0.26]).
+As illustrated in Figure 2(b), the experience of need frustration decreased for the participants in the experimental condition from pretest to posttest, but it was not significant, whereas it remained unchanged for the participants in the control condition from pretest to posttest.
+Moreover, the two conditions did not differ at pretest, but participants in the